What is the Eating Disorders Day Treatment Program?

-The Eating Disorder Day Treatment Program is designed for individuals who need increased support and structure in the process of recovery, but do not need 24-hour supervision.
-Most kids and teens attend for a minimum of two weeks.
-The program is available seven days a week and is divided into two sections: extended day treatment (from 7 a.m. to 7 p.m.) and regular day treatment (from 10:45 a.m. to 7 p.m.).Services and activities
+The Eating Disorders Day Treatment Program is designed for individuals who need increased support and structure in the process of recovery, but do not need overnight or 24-hour supervision.
+Most kids and families attend the Day Treatment Program for a minimum of two weeks.
+The program is available seven days a week and is divided into two sections: extended day treatment from 7 a.m. to 7 p.m., and regular day treatment from 9 a.m. to 4 p.m.

 What to expect from the Day Treatment Program

 The Day Treatment Program focuses on developing healthy coping skills in the process of recovery and gaining insight into the factors contributing to the eating disorder.
 The program emphasizes family participation.
 Tuesday and Thursday are family intensive days, with multifamily group at 10:30 a.m. and multifamily lunch at noon, followed by parent group at 1 p.m.